lukingroup/wvgsolver/README.md

 ## Documentation

-This package allows for running simulations on 1 dimension nanophotonic cavities and their constituent unit cells.
+This package allows for running simulations on 1 dimensional nanophotonic cavities and their constituent unit cells.
 For these two objects, we expose two classes:
 `Cavity1D` and `UnitCell`, which derive from the more generic `SimulationObject`, and provide functionality to run simulations and store and visualize results.